gitlabhq/gitlabhq/doc/user/project/deploy_boards.md

 > [Introduced][ce-1589] in [GitLab Enterprise Edition Premium][ee] 9.0.

-If [Kubernetes] is your tool of choice for your application deployments, GitLab offers a single place to view the current health and deployment status of each [environment], displaying the specific status of each pod in the deployment.
+GitLab's Deploy Boards offer a consolidated view of the current health and status of each CI [environment] running on Kubernetes, displaying the status of the pods in the deployment.
 Developers and other teammates can view the progress and status of a rollout, pod by pod, in the workflow they already use without any need to access Kubernetes.

 ## Overview